 - Parks and open green spaces, sports and leisure centres, libraries/theatres/museums or heritage sites

 - Community centres, youth centres, public toilets

 - Village shops and pubs - which also provide an important local social benefit which would no longer be easily available if that service should cease

 More than a pub

 The Community Pub Business Support Programme is a two-year programme established to help support community ownership of pubs in England.
 Its value is £3.62 million and is jointly funded by the Department for Communities and Local Government and Power to Change.

-Led by the Plunkett Foundation, and delivered in collaboration with Co-operative & Community Finance, the Campaign for Real Ale (CAMRA), Co-operative Mutual Solutions, Pub is the Hub and Locality, this programme will offer the community pub sector access to an end-to-end support programme including capacity building and a finance package made up of loans and grants.
+It is led by the Plunkett Foundation, and delivered in collaboration with Co-operative & Community Finance, the Campaign for Real Ale (CAMRA), Co-operative Mutual Solutions, Pub is the Hub, and Locality.
+This programme will offer the community pub sector access to an end-to-end support programme, including capacity building and a finance package made up of loans and grants.

 News and Events